apac-ml-tfc/forecast-poc/completed/README.md

 Follow along with the screenshots below if you have any questions about deploying the stack.

+*Note* There is another file inside this repository that is a CF template for building out this POC workshop for Event Engine operated events, it forgoes the VPC configuration but is otherwise the same.

 ### Cloud Formation Wizard

 Start by clicking `Next` at the bottom like this: